Olosko23/Blog-Client/README.md

 ## Routing

 Routing is handled using the `react-router-dom` library.
 The `BrowserRouter` component is used to wrap the entire application.
-Routes are defined using the `Routes` and `Route` components.
+Routes are defined using the `Routes` and `Route` components

 Here's a breakdown of the routes in your application: